Early fault-tolerant simulations of the Hubbard model: The Hubbard Model Hamiltonian

 Many of our results hold for a general Hubbard Hamiltonian, but we also focus on TDL where $R_{i,j}=\tau$ when $i$ and $j$ are nearest neighbours on a square lattice and otherwise $R_{i,j}=0$.
-For TDL, the hard simulation regime corresponds to $4 < u / \tau < 12$ and $10\%-20\%$ below half-filling~\cite{zheng2017stripe}.
-We remark that our results could be slightly generalised in terms of a fermionic semi-norm bound that exploits knowledge of electron number as in Ref.~\cite{YuanRobertEarl}.
-However, we found that at for electron numbers of $10\%-20\%$ below half-filling, using the fermionic semi-norm did not improve the error bounds.
+For TDL, the hard simulation regime corresponds to $4 < u / \tau < 12$ and $10\%-20\%$ below half-filling ~\cite{zheng2017stripe}.